This article contains:

 This product strategy acquires customers looking to shop for high-quality products in the market.

-The quality product strategy makes your product stand out from your competitors by heavily investing in the production process.
+The quality product strategy makes your product stand out from your competitors.
+They heavily invest in the production process.

 The Service Product Strategy